Damon Salvatore

 Damon Salvatore is a fictional character In L. J. Smith's novel series The Vampire Diaries.
 He is portrayed by Ian Somerhalder in the television series.
-Damon is the one of the two main protagonists along with Stefan Salvatore, especially in the story's main setting, Mystic Falls.
+Damon is one of the two main protagonists along with Stefan Salvatore, especially in the story's main setting, Mystic Falls.

-He is part of a love triangle between his brother Stefan (Paul Wesley) and a female vampire named Katherine Pierce (Nina Dobrev) whom they were both compelled to love when they were still human.
+He was a part of a love triangle between his brother Stefan (Paul Wesley) and a female vampire named Katherine Pierce (Nina Dobrev) whom they were both compelled to love when they were still human.
 A century after Damon and Stefan leave Mystic Falls, they both return and meet Elena Gilbert (also Nina Dobrev), a mortal who looks exactly like Katherine.
-Damon wants to ‘win’ Elena away from Stefan, but she chooses Stefan over Damon, then Elena later breaks up with Stefan after she develops feelings for Damon.
+Damon wants to "win" Elena away from Stefan, but she chooses Stefan over Damon, then Elena later breaks up with Stefan after she develops her further feelings for Damon.

+Their story is differently presented in novel series, with different backstories of characters and different predicaments within love triangle.
+However, similar to the show, Damon is ultimately Elena's final partner.

 Character development

 Casting

 Ian Somerhalder was cast as Damon Salvatore at the end of March 2009, six months before the premiere of the series.
 The initial casting call for the character required an actor in his early- to mid-twenties to play a "darkly handsome, strong, charming, and smug vampire who can go from casual and playful to pure evil in less than a heartbeat."
 Somerhalder had not read the books until filming began.
+Before Somerhalder casting, 400 actors auditioned for the role, including Matt Czechry, Sebastian Stan, and Jesse Bradford, while the network wanted Travis Van Winkle.

 Television series

 Background

-Damon Salvatore is a vampire, turned by Katherine Pierce 145 years prior to the series' debut.
+Damon Salvatore is a vampire, turned by Katherine Pierce in about 145 years prior to the series' debut.
 He is the son of late Giuseppe Salvatore, ripper Lily Salvatore and older brother of Stefan Salvatore.
 Damon is portrayed as charming but cruel, taking pleasure in killing and feeding on humans, while Stefan satisfies his vampiric hunger by feeding on animals.